Tension-type headache

 • Fever, photophobia, neck stiffness: consider meningitis, encephalitis

-• Papilloedema: consider BIH, venous sinus thrombosis, space occupying lesions
+• Papilloedema: consider BIH, venous sinus thrombosis, space-occupying lesions

 • Dizziness/vertigo: consider stroke